 “Music lessons are only for kids”

 You’re never too old to start learning how to play an instrument, sing, or write music.
 As adults, we sometimes fall into the trap of thinking that the joy of taking on a new challenge is only for kids.
-But the truth is that music has proven to deliver benefits; not just children but also adults of every age.
+But the truth is that learning an instrument has benefits for adults.
 Learning music as an adult improves memory, provides important social benefits, and delivers something that’s truly priceless and not always easy for adults to find: genuine, uninhibited fun.

 “I can teach myself”